BitD-Philly/bitd-philly.github.io/all_collections/_player_characters/spud.md

 alias:          # primary alias
 prefers-alias:  # Set to "true" if your character uses their alias instead of their name; otherwise, leave blank.
 status:         # suggestions: active | missing | presumed dead | incarcerated | dead
-excerpt:        Violence enthusiast.
+desc:        Violence enthusiast.
 Pit fighting Severosi.
 Really, can't stress enough the enthusiasm for violence. # 1-2 sentences about the character
-picture:        Spud.jpg # contact site admin (Parker or Vinnie) to update or change photo
+picture:        Spud.jpg
 ---

 This is a character wiki page!
 Write a short summary about your character here at the top of the page.
 Below are some additional suggested sections.